-15. Total estimated Likely cost range (excluding risk): £2.5m cost Likely cost range (including risk): To be confirmed in the next Gateway.
+15. Total estimated Likely cost range (excluding risk): £2.5m Likely cost range (including risk): To be confirmed in the next Gateway.

+cost onfirmed in the

 The costs will be determined based on the outcomes of the audit.
 Presently, an indicative amount of £2.5 million has been allocated for utilisation in the years 2024/25.

-16. Funding strategy Choose 1: Choose 1: All funding fully guaranteed Internal - F City's own unded wholly by resource Funds/Sources of Funding Cost (£m) City Fund 1.425 City Estate 0.950 City Bridge Foundation 0.125 Total 2.500 This was submitted in the new bids process for 24/25, an indicative amount of £2.5m was approved, with the acknowledgment that the amount would change when a more detailed assessment was undertaken.
-Note that allocations for future funding are provisional at this stage of the project and will be revised based on the findings of the audit.
-The final funding breakdown will be agreed in consultation with Chamberlain's and City Bridge Foundation.
-In the event that the investigation reveals the need for additional funding, this will be documented during Gateway 3/4.
+16. Funding strategy Choose 1: Choose 1:

+All funding fully guaranteed Internal - F City's own unded wholly by resource

+Funds/Sources of Funding 1 Cost (£m)

+City Fund 1.425

+City Estate 0.950

+City Bridge Foundation 0.125

+Total 2.500

+This was submitted in the new be indicative amount of £2.5m was acknowledgment that the amound detailed assessment was under approved, w nt would cha vith the

+Note that allocations for future for stage of the project and will be rethe audit.
+The final funding breat consultation with Chamberlain's evised base kdown will b d on the findings of e agreed in

+In the event that the investigation additional funding, this will be do

 At that point, Members will have the choice to either reduce or approve additional funding.
 Costs beyond £2.5m will come from future allocations of capital funds.
 17. Investment appraisal None.
 An investment appraisal may be carried out in the next Gateway.
 18. Procurement strategy/route to market There will be two procurement streams relating to this project. a.
 Procurement 1: In relation to Gateway 1 and 2, the Commercial Service will procure a contract for a PSTN consultant to carry out an audit on PSTN and MPF connections. b.
 Procurement 2: The procurement strategy for the latter part of the project is dependent on the findings of the PSTN and MPF audit and will be undertaken by Commercial Service.
 19. Legal implications None.
 20. Corporate property implications The project has reached out to the City Surveyor Facilities Management team to inform them about the upcoming project.
 Once an audit is conducted, we will clarify the requirements of Facilities Management and related departments.
 The audit will identify the locations needing work and assess available options for management.
 21. Traffic implications No traffic implications at this Gateway.
 22. Sustainability and energy implications There may be relevant sustainability impacts associated with this project, but they will be considered at a later Gateway.
 23. IS implications The project needs to ensure that any new technology acquired due to the migration to IP aligns with the DITS strategy.
 Further implications will be clarified upon completion of the audit.
 24. Equality Impact Assessment An equality impact assessment will not be undertaken 25.
 Data Protection Impact Assessment The risk to personal data is less non-applicable and a data protection impact assessment will not be undertaken